clement-bramy/squishy/README.md

 ## Smart Filtering

-Squishy intelligently processes your project:
+Squishy processes your project by:

-- **Includes**: Rust source files (`.rs`), configuration files (`.toml`), build scripts
+- **Including**: Rust source files (`.rs`), configuration files (`.toml`), build scripts
-- **Excludes**: Build artifacts (`target/`), temporary files, irrelevant directories
+- **Excluding**: Build artifacts (`target/`), version control (`.git/`)
-- **Handles**: Permission errors, unreadable files, and other edge cases gracefully
+- **Handling**: Permission errors, unreadable files, and other edge cases
-- **Reports**: Detailed summary of what was scanned, processed, and any failures
+- **Reporting**: Summary of what was scanned, processed, and any failures

 ## Requirements

 - Rust project (any structure - doesn't require specific directory layout)
-- Write permissions in project directory, `target/` directory, or `/tmp/`
+- Write permissions in target directory, current directory, or `/tmp/` (for default behavior)
+- Write permissions in specified directory (for custom `--outdir` usage)

 ## Error Handling

-Squishy follows a "fail-safe" approach:
+Squishy follows a "continue on error" approach:
 - Individual file failures don't stop the entire process
-- Clear error reporting for any issues encountered
+- Clear error messages for issues encountered
-- Comprehensive summary shows exactly what succeeded and what failed
+- Summary shows what succeeded and what failed
 - Always produces output even if some files can't be processed
+- Clear failures for invalid custom directories (no silent fallbacks)

 ## License